-As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2019 was \$423,775.
+As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2020 was \$4,176,202.
 The costs of the District's activities were primarily funded by program revenues.
-Program revenues were comprised primarily of assessments, (including prepayments), and developer contributions during the current fiscal year, and developer contributions during the prior fiscal year.
+Program revenues were comprised primarily of assessments, (including prepayments), and developer contributions during the current fiscal year.
 The District also received funds from investment earnings.